-In contrast, retinol is said to be very irritating for those with sensitive skin, due to its ability to dry out the skin very quickly.
+In contrast, retinol is irritating for those with sensitive skin.
+This is due to its ability to dry out the skin very quickly.
 This is why it is advised to add retinol into your skincare routine gradually, so that your skin can become familiar with the product.

-Furthermore, many medical professionals tend to dismiss the use of salicylates, such as salicylic acid.
+Furthermore, many medical professionals dismiss the use of salicylates, such as salicylic acid.
 Thus, it is important to make sure that you are not using any exfoliants or undergoing any facial treatments that contain this ingredient.

 Again, as with any skincare product, make sure to check the label or consult a professional before using any product that you are unsure of.

-Author: Melody Day
+Author: Melody Day & Sam Pennington

 - DeHaven, C. Use of iS Clinical Products During Pregnancy and Nursing.
 2016. [cited 28 February 2022].
 Available from: https://beautyka.se/produktfiler/whitepapers_productsdurringpregnancy_and_nursing.pdf

 - Oakley G, Erickson J. Vitamin A and Birth Defects — Continuing Caution is Needed.
 New England Journal of Medicine.
 1995;333(21):1414-1415.